 6. Risk Assessment Data

 Risk assessment data includes data used to evaluate the level of risk associated with customers, transactions, and business relationships.
 This data helps businesses analyse factors such as transaction value, pattern, frequency, and counterparties, further assign risk ratings and tailor their AML measures accordingly.
+Many organisations rely on AML solutions to support automated risk scoring.

 7. Transaction Data